60th Anniversary Celebrations!

 For 60 years, FOCA has been the voice of waterfront Ontario.
 We are accountable to you: our members, and have worked hard throughout the decades to represent your interests.
 Learn more about our past, below.

-The theme of the event is “Connections”: to community, to each other, and to the water, and you’re invited!
-The event will include a special access cocktail reception with the current Board of Directors, networking with fellow members, shared stories of the past and future of FOCA, speakers, music, art, and a Silent Auction in support of FOCA.
+The theme of the event was “Connections”: to community, to each other, and to the water, including a special access cocktail reception with the current Board of Directors catered by Black Honey, Special Guest Speaker Michelle Kelly (editor of Cottage Life Magazine & host of the Cottage Life Podcast), networking with fellow members, shared stories of the past and future of FOCA, speakers, music provided by Rob Phillips, art and a Silent Auction in support of FOCA.

-Special Guest Speaker Sponsor:
+Thank you to our 60th Anniversary Special Guest Speaker Sponsor:

 This organization started with 40 associations who met in Toronto 60 years ago.